codemagic-ci-cd/white-label-demo-project/README.md

 The Codemagic [REST API](https://docs.codemagic.io/rest-api/codemagic-rest-api/) is used in a white-label workflow to trigger builds for each unique client version you need to build, and the unique client environment group name that holds all the client secrets.

 ### Request endpoint
-The request URL for dealing with the builds is: `https://api.codemagic.io/builds`
+The requested URL for dealing with the builds is: `https://api.codemagic.io/builds`
 ### Request headers
 To authorize your request you need to pass the `API access token`, which is available in the Codemagic UI under **Teams > Personal Account > Integrations > Codemagic API > Show**.
 ```jsx